James Conner Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Conner's 22 rushing yards in his one career matchup against the Cowboys are 12.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchups, Conner put up 22 rushing yards versus the Cowboys, 12.5 fewer than his over/under in Sunday's game.

-- Conner did not have a touchdown run in that game against the Cowboys.
+- Conner did not have a touchdown run in that contest against the Cowboys.

 - The Cowboys have the NFL's 12th-ranked defense against the run, surrendering 109.5 yards per game.

-- Conner and the Cardinals will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).
+- Conner and the Cardinals will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances